Parenting Role Interview PRI – introduction and background

 Additional information on PRI

-Download Parenting Role Interview PRI information flier for detailed description of this evidence-based assessment tool.
+Download Parenting Role Interview PRI Fact Sheet for detailed description of this evidence-based assessment tool, including the legal information on PRI use in court settings.

 Bifulco, A., Brown, G. W., Moran, P., Ball, C., & Campbell, C. (1998).
 Predicting depression in women: The role of past and present vulnerability.
 Psychological Medicine, 28(1), 39-50.